SSWConsulting/SSW.Rules.Content/rules/use-design-time-data/rule.md

 **UPDATE:** XAML Previewer was [deprecated in Visual Studio 2019](https://learn.microsoft.com/en-us/xamarin/xamarin-forms/xaml/xaml-previewer/?pivots=windows).
 For .NET MAUI use [Hot Reload](/use-hot-reload)

 The XAML previewer in Visual Studio is a useful tool for designing your Xamarin UI.
-One limitation is that often your controls are bound to properties in your ViewModel (see rule: [Do you use the MVVM pattern?](/use-mvvm-pattern)), meaning that you can't see what your UI will look like with the data loaded, without building and running your app.
+One limitation is that often your controls are bound to properties in your ViewModel (see rule [Do you use the MVVM pattern?](/use-mvvm-pattern)), meaning that you can't see what your UI will look like with the data loaded, without building and running your app.

 <!--endintro-->